RSKYS/red-tools/README.md

 ## Red Tools

-Set of my masterpiece web tools; Meant to be very simple to manage.
+Set of my masterpiece web tools; Meant to be very simple to handle.

 ---